 Decide how often you require your small business bookkeeping and accounting records.
-It may be that you prefer to do little and often, maybe each day set aside some time to ensure that your small business bookkeeping basics records are up-to-date.
+It may be that you prefer to do little and often, maybe each day set aside some time to ensure that your records are up-to-date.
 A simple five minutes each day can be a lot easier to manage than half a day of headache at the end of each month.

 If you are VAT registered, your business will need to provide sales and purchase history when the VAT return needs completing.

-Your bookkeeping will be used to provide business accounting basics reports - Financial accounts and management accounts.
+Your bookkeeping will provide business accounting basics reports – Financial accounts and management accounts.
 These accounts will help both you and other people make financial decisions regarding your business.
 The more up-to-date your books are, the better handle you will have on your business.